 He was well dressed, white shirt and tie, black trousers, black patent shoes, white silk scarf cascading all along the sides of his cashmere coat.
 Well-turned out for a New Millennium party somewhere in town.
-Soon after, I saw his face lit up, ’Hurrah!
-I thought to myself, at least one date has turned up!’
+Soon after, I saw his face lit up.
+Hurrah, I thought to myself, at least one date has turned up.

-I saw him check his sprint in favour of sauntering nonchalantly towards this gorgeous, young, model-type of girl, or girl-about-town, long legged, wavy blonde hair, taller than he was, who quickened her step, stopping right in front of him before he knew it.
-She started to talk animatedly, both her hands up in a defensive stance, not giving him a chance to answer, not looking at him.
-He stopped her, took her hands down and tried to lead her away.
+I saw him check his sprint in favour of sauntering, a nonchalant debonair smile on his lips, towards this gorgeous, young, model-type of girl, or girl-about-town, long legged, wavy blonde hair, taller than he was, who quickened her step, stopping right in front of him before he knew it.
+She started to talk her face flushed and animated, both her hands up in a defensive stance, not giving him a chance to answer, not looking at him.
+He stopped her, took her by the hands and tried to lead her away.
 She shrugged his arm off, restraining him from dragging her away.
-He attempted several times to lead her away but she stood her ground, talking and gesticulating while he listened, his face gradually showing utter disbelief.
-Then they started to argue quite loudly.
+He attempted several times to lead her away, but she stood her ground, talking and gesticulating while he listened, his face showing several degrees of utter disbelief.
+They started to argue, both raising their voices.
 Heads were turning.
 Passers-by looked at them.
-From where I was sitting, I could hear the girl say distinctly, ‘Look.
+From where I was sitting, I could hear the girl say, ‘Look.
 I thought you knew.
 I am sorry.’

-She then turned towards a hunk of a guy wearing sunglasses with an obvious muscular physique under his black high-neck cashmere sweater, looking quite like Tom Cruise in Top Gun who materialized at her side, immobile and mute like a totem pole.
+She turned towards a hunk of a guy wearing sunglasses with an obvious muscular physique under his black high-neck cashmere sweater, looking quite like Tom Cruise in Top Gun, who materialized at her side, immobile and mute like a totem pole.

-The older man had barely the chance to say, ‘No. I did not!’ than he realized what was happening.
+The older man had barely the chance to say, ‘No. I did not,’ before he realized what was happening.
 The pair crossed the street in a jiffy in the direction of the taxi rank, hand in hand, leaving the older man there on the pavement on Millennium Night, by a pub, hardly a yard from where I was, holding a huge bunch of red roses upside down, looking bewildered and stupid.

-He then walked up to a bin on the side, threw the roses in, his face showing now contempt and scorn.
-He then sat heavily two tables away from me and I heard him say ’Shit, shit, shit!’ under his breath, still loud enough and with a force, as though he wanted to spit out frogs and demons lodged in his throat.
+He walked up to a bin on the side, threw the roses in, his face showing contempt and scorn.
+He sat two tables away from me and I heard him say, ’Shit, shit, shit.’
+The words were uttered under his breath, but still loud enough and with force, as though he wanted to spit out frogs and demons lodged in his throat.

 I knew how he felt.

-He shuffled his feet under the table to give himself a dignified composure, held it for a while then let go dropping his forehead on his hand murmuring, ’What the fuck!’ still in a mode of disbelief.
+He shuffled his feet under the table to give himself a dignified composure, held it for a while then let go dropping his forehead on his hand murmuring, ’What the fuck?’
 He looked to me to be truly miserable and forlorn.

-At that point, I felt the ancient innate disposition we women possess of the Good Samaritan impulse to console and sooth men’s bruised egos by trying to make their life happier.
+I felt the ancient innate disposition we women possess of the Good Samaritan impulse to console and sooth men’s bruised egos by trying to make their life happier.

-I turned towards him and, refraining from going to hold his hand as with a child who has just popped his balloon, I said in his direction, like the Fairy in Cinderella, ‘Don’t worry.
-Plenty more fishes in the sea.’
+I turned towards him and, refraining from going to hold his hand as with a child who has just popped his balloon, I said in his direction, like the fairy in Cinderella, ‘Don’t worry.
+Plenty more fish in the sea.’

 ‘Not like that one,’ came back his answer accompanied by a quick flip of the head in the direction of the disappearance.